AlSharp/imac-website/docs/guideArray2.md

 ### Step 1.
 Configuring Mode and Profile blocks

 Drag and drop Mode and Profile blocks onto the visual programming workspace for X, Y and Z axes.
-Define the motor type, motion mode, profile, velocity, acceleration and deacceleration.
+Define the motor type, motion mode, profile, velocity, acceleration and deceleration.

 > Note: 0 is X; 1 is Y; 2 is Z.